 A little weird habit that will shock you at first, but will start making a lot of sense if you live here long enough and get tired of drinking warm beer.
 Some people never get used to it though.

 … or should I say ‘Second Foot Shoe Shop’.
 This is probably the weirdest and oddest shop I ever saw (and smelled), but it is a very common trade in Thailand, just go to the Phuket Weekend Market.
-I suspect if your shoes are stolen in front of your house one day, you might be able to buy then back here.
-(Remember, we don’t wear shoes in Thai houses, so if you have a brand new pair of Nike, don’t leave them outside all night 🙂
+I suspect if your shoes are stolen in front of your house one night, you might be able to buy then back here.
+(Remember, we don’t wear shoes inside Thai houses, so if you have a brand new pair of Nike, don’t leave them outside all night 🙂

-There is not much to say about that one… just appreciate the technique: drive fast on a wet road, with no helmet, often with one hand only, the other hand is holding an umbrella against the wind.
+There is not much to say about that one… just appreciate the technique: drive fast on a wet road, with no helmet, often only with one hand as the other hand is holding an umbrella against the wind.
 Anyway, with the rain in your face, you can’t really open your eyes, can you?

 Don’t get fooled when driving past some bars along the streets.
 The bottles you see on a table by the road side might not be what you expect!
 It is very common in Thailand to sell gasoline by the liter in glass bottles as you see it on the photo.
 Don’t try to drink it!